TamerOnLine/llol_step09-v1/README.md

 ## 📖 Overview

-**llol_step09** is the seventh milestone of an open-source dynamic resume builder aimed at empowering multilingual content creation, real-time editing, and customization.
+**This project** is the seventh milestone of an open-source dynamic resume builder aimed at empowering multilingual content creation, real-time editing, and customization.
 It's built for developers who need structured, localized, and exportable resume content managed through a Flask-based admin interface.

 ---